Kitware/tangelo/README.rst

 ==========

-See Tangelo's `documentation <http://tangelo.readthedocs.org/>`_ for a getting started guide, advanced usage manual, and API descriptions.
+See Tangelo's `documentation <http://tangelo.readthedocs.org/>`_ for a getting started guide, advanced usage manual, step-by-step tutorials, and API descriptions.

 Read our ongoing `blog series <http://www.kitware.com/blog/home/post/805>`_ for some in-depth discussion of Tangelo and its uses.